Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/bento4.md

 You can retrieve these documents from the VUDRM Admin site.

-A guide can be found at the following link - [VUDRM Admin - CPIX Document Request](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#vudrm-encryption-keys)

-More information on our CPIX Key Provider API can be found at the following link - [CPIX Key Provider API](https://docs.vualto.com/projects/vudrm/en/latest/DeveloperDocumentation/VUDRM-key-provision.html#cpix-key-provider-api)
+For more information, please view our documentation on [CPIX Document Requests](https://docs.vualto.com/projects/vudrm/en/latest/UserGuide/VUDRM-Admin.html#vudrm-encryption-keys) and our [CPIX Key Provider API](https://docs.vualto.com/projects/vudrm/en/latest/DeveloperDocumentation/VUDRM-key-provision.html#cpix-key-provider-api).

 ### Examples of Each Document